-It is common for addiction treatment facilities to be mixed-gender; women and men participate in meetings, educational programs, and group therapies together.
-This system allows patients to develop socialization skills that are appropriate for diverse circumstances and build relationships with patients across genders.
+It is common for rehabilitation facilities to be mixed gender (where) women and men participate in meetings, educational programs, and group therapies together.
+This system allows patients to develop appropriate socialization skills for diverse circumstances and build relationships with patients across genders.

 While this approach is generally beneficial, patients experiencing trauma or issues relating to gender concerns might respond more readily to gender-specific treatment.